When Can Baby Goats Go Outside ?

 White baby goat outside

-If you leave soiled bedding in them for too long, it might get moldy and eventually compromise the circulation.
-It’s therefore important to have this bedding removed and replaced with fresh straw as often as possible.
+If you leave soiled bedding for too long, it might get moldy and eventually create a musty, unhealthy environment.
+It’s important to have this bedding removed and replaced with fresh straw when necessary.

-Every two or three days should do the trick, depending on the season.
-In winter, your adult goats and baby goats will be indoors more than usual, and their sleeping quarters will need more frequent cleaning.
+Every couple of weeks or so should do the trick, depending on the season.
+In winter, your adult and baby goats will be indoors more than usual, and their sleeping quarters will need more frequent cleaning.

 Keep Goats Well Fed